 Note: This article may contain affiliate links.
 That means if you click a link and purchase something, I earn a small commission, at no additional cost to you.
 All opinions are my own.

-Oxfords are the quintessential dress shoes.
+The oxford shoe is the quintessential dress shoe.
 Men have worn them to work and formal events for generations.
 You’ll recognize an oxford shoe by its closed lacing system, which gives the shoe its clean and elegant look.
 The vamp (front part) of an oxford is sewn on top of the quarter (back part).
 This keeps the eyelet tabs closed, even when untied.
 The tongue is sewn separately underneath

 How formal?
-These are the most formal type of dress shoes, especially in polished black leather.
-They’re the ideal shoe for any formal or semi-formal occasion.
+Oxford shoes are the most formal type of men’s shoes, especially in polished black leather.
+They’re the ideal shoe for any formal or semi-formal event.
 Oxford shoes give your outfit a touch of class, whether you’re dressed business casual or wearing a more formal suit.

 Shop Oxfords at Beckett Simonon

 How formal?
 The lack of any adornation would put wholecuts above other oxfords in formality, but they don’t have the same history and tradition behind them.
-You can find lively debates online about which one’s more formal, but the difference is negligible.
+You can find lively debates online about which are more formal shoes, but the difference is negligible.
 If you have to choose a formal shoe, go for an oxford, as they are a bit more versatile.

 Shop Wholecuts at Beckett Simonon

-Derby shoes are very similar to oxfords, but derbies have an open lacing system as opposed to the oxford’s closed one.
+The derby shoe is very similar to an oxford dress shoe, but derbies have an open lacing system as opposed to the oxford’s closed one.
 The eyelet tabs are not sewn into the leather at the bottom, and thus will be able to open when untied.